 Seyer Industries in St. Peters specializes in high-complexity machined parts for the aerospace industry, PAS Technologies near Kansas City manufactures, maintains and overhauls components in the aerospace industry, and NEMO Manufacturing, a manufacturer of electrical components for fighter jets in La Grange is currently expanding.

 From Charles Lindbergh, to the Mercury and Apollo space programs, to the latest in aerospace innovation today, Missouri has led the way in every aspect of aviation for nearly 100 years and that leadership continues today.
-Statewide, Missouri is home to 100 aerospace manufacturing companies and we could be the best location for your next expansion.
-Contact our Interim CEO Subash Alias to learn more.
+Statewide, Missouri is already home to 100 aerospace manufacturing companies and we could be the best site location for your next business expansion.
+Contact our CEO Subash Alias to learn more.

 From the 3,000+ (and increasing) employees at the National Geospatial-Intelligence Agency (NGA) West in St. Louis providing intelligence support to US forces globally, to EaglePicher‘s high-tech lithium batteries that power NASA and the US military built in Joplin, to the Kansas City National Security Campus supporting the warfighter and keeping America’s nuclear deterrent safe, secure and reliable, Missouri is a defense industry leader in the heart of America.
 The Department of Defense invests $10.5 billion annually in Missouri, directly impacting more than 25,000 businesses.

 Recently, NGA chose Missouri as the site of their new $1.7 billion western headquarters.
 “The St. Louis city site provides NGA with the most technological, academic and professional environment,” agency director Robert Cardillo said.
 And the urban base is preferable to “attract, recruit and retain” its more than 3,000 high-tech workers.